Theatre in the Victorian era: Playwrights in the Victorian era

-Oscar Wilde is one of the most prominent playwrights of the Victorian era.
-“Wilde’s easy wit insured an immediate success for the brilliant series of dramas that he wrote in the early nineties.
+Oscar Wilde was one of the most prominent playwrights of the Victorian era.
+"Wilde’s easy wit insured an immediate success for the brilliant series of dramas that he wrote in the early nineties.
 In early 1892 Lady Windermere's Fan appeared at the St James' Theatre and was at once popular.
-The same year Wilde also wrote Salome.
+The same year, Wilde also wrote Salome.
 It was followed the next year by A Woman of No Importance.
 An Ideal Husband and The Importance of Being Earnest, both filled with wit and brilliant paradoxes, appeared in 1895.
-They were the last things that Oscar Wilde was to write, before he developed meningitis, and suffered his untimely death.”
+They were the last things that Oscar Wilde was to write, before he developed meningitis, and suffered his untimely death."